BarisAlbayrakIEEE/PersistentDAG/README.md

 See the [Concurrency](#5-Concurrency) section for the details.

 ## 3. Data Structures and Memory Management
+**All the discussions in this section corresponds to some aspects of DOD approach (e.g. structs of arrays).**

-DAG stores the contained data in a VectorTree which is a fully persistent data structure and relies on the data sharing.
+The DAG stores the contained data in a VectorTree which is a fully persistent data structure and relies on the data sharing.
 See [persistent vector tree](VectorTree.h) for the details.

 The DAG requires internal data structures in order to define the node relations and the states.